 Operations: Force operational matters are co-ordinated by the Operations Department, which comprises Operations Wing, Support Wing and six Regions.
 The department is charged with the formulation and implementation of operational policies, the monitoring of activities and the efficient deployment of personnel and resources.

 Operations Wing co-ordinates counter-terrorism, internal security, anti-illegal immigration measures, bomb disposal operations, major public order events and contingency planning for major incidents and is also responsible for the Police Dog Unit.

 The Police Tactical Unit (PTU) currently has an establishment of seven established companies (1,190 officers) and two training companies (340 officers).
 It provides an immediate manpower reserve for use in any emergency.
-PTU companies are deployed to all land Regions and are available for internal security, crowd safety management, anti-crime operations and disaster response duties throughout Hong Kong.
+PTU companies may also join other anti-riot and Crime Units to form Regional Response Contingents to provide rapid and effective response to public disorder situations.
+PTU companies are normally deployed to all land Regions and are available for internal security, crowd safety management, anti-crime operations and disaster response duties throughout Hong Kong.
 The PTU Headquarters is also the authority for providing training in internal security and crowd safety management within the Force.